The Vermont Statutes Online

 The Elevator Safety Fund is created for the purpose of funding the Elevator Safety Inspection and Licensing Program.
 All revenues from fees collected for licensing elevator mechanics and inspectors, and issuing permits and certificates of operation, shall be deposited in the Fund.
 The Commissioner, pursuant to an appropriation from the Fund, shall request disbursements from the Fund by the Commissioner of Finance and Management.
 The Fund shall be maintained by the State Treasurer and shall be managed in accordance with the provisions of 32 V.S.A. chapter 7, subchapter 5.
 (Added 2001, No. 60, § 1, eff.
 June 16, 2001.)

-(a) It is the policy of the State of Vermont that in their employment all persons shall be provided by their employers with safe and healthful working conditions at their work place, and that insofar as practicable an employee shall not experience diminished health, functional capacity, or life expectancy as a result of his or her work experience.
+(a) It is the policy of the State of Vermont that in their employment all persons shall be provided by their employers with safe and healthful working conditions at their workplace, and that insofar as practicable an employee shall not experience diminished health, functional capacity, or life expectancy as a result of the employee’s work experience.

-(b) It is also the policy of the State that practices and procedures prescribed by an employer for performance of work or duties by his or her employees shall not be insofar as practicable, dangerous to the life, body, or well being of the employees.
+(b) It is also the policy of the State that practices and procedures prescribed by an employer for performance of work or duties by the employer’s employees shall not be, insofar as practicable, dangerous to the life, body, or well-being of the employees.

-(1) The provisions of the Occupational Safety and Health Act of 1970, as enacted by the Congress of the United States of America, which may be administered by a State agency, shall be administered and enforced in this State, by the State.
+(1) The provisions of the Occupational Safety and Health Act of 1970, as enacted by the U.S. Congress, which may be administered by a state agency, shall be administered and enforced in this State, by the State.

-(2) To effectuate the policy of the State, standards promulgated under the Occupational Safety and Health Act of 1970, enacted by Congress, and as amended at any time, when applicable to employment in the State of Vermont, shall be prescribed in rules made under this subchapter.
+(2) To effectuate the policy of the State, standards promulgated under the Occupational Safety and Health Act of 1970, as amended, when applicable to employment in the State of Vermont, shall be prescribed in rules adopted under this subchapter.

 The purpose of this chapter is to provide efficient implementation of the policy of the State expressed in section 201 of this title.
 (Added 1971, No. 205 (Adj.
 Sess.), § 1.)